 During surgery, the varicocele is commonly repaired through an incision in the abdomen or below the groin, or through the vein in your groin.
 Pain is generally mild, but you may need pain medication for a limited time after surgery.

 More Information on Varicocele Repair from Alabama Coastal Radiology, P.C.

-For additional information on varicocele repair, contact Alabama Coastal Radiology, P.C. today by calling (251) 460-0326.
-Our radiologists perform varicocele embolizations throughout the Mobile area including in Mobile, Daphne, Saraland, Fairhope, and Bay Minette.
+For additional information on varicocele repair, contact Alabama Coastal Radiology, P.C. today by calling your preferred location directly.
+Our board-certified interventional radiologists perform varicocele embolizations throughout the Mobile area including in Mobile, Daphne, Saraland, Fairhope, and Bay Minette.